eclipse-sumo/sumo/docs/web/docs/Networks/Import/OpenStreetMap.md

   in combination with other typemaps.
 - **osmBidiRailNetconvert.typ.xml**.
 Changes the default from
   uni-directional railroads to bi-directional railroads.
-This may be usefull in some regions of the world where OSM contributors used this style of date representation.
+This may be useful in some regions of the world where OSM contributors used this style of date representation.
 The use of this typemap supplants the older option **--osm.railway.oneway-default** {{DT_BOOL}}.